-The Dr Shezad Malik Law Firm helps folks get the recovery they need after being exposed to Benzene, this highly toxic industrial solvent.
+The Dr Shezad Malik Law Firm helps injured workers who develop Benzene cancer get the recovery they need after being exposed to Benzene, the highly toxic industrial solvent.

 Benzene is an aromatic hydrocarbon that is a component of products derived from coal and petroleum and is found in gasoline and other fuels.

+The major source of benzene exposure occurs in the work place and in manufacturing industries that utilize benzene or make benzene.
 Workers in industries that make or use benzene may be exposed to high levels of this chemical.
-These industries include the rubber industry, oil refineries, chemical plants, shoe manufacturers, and gasoline-related industries.
-Benzene is also used to make some types of lubricants, dyes, detergents, drugs, and pesticides.
+These benzene exposure industries include the rubber industry especially rubber tires, oil refineries, petroleum processing companies, chemical plants, shoe manufacturers, and petroleum-related industries.
+Benzene is also used in the production of some types of lubricants, dyes, detergents, drugs, and pesticides.

-Sources of benzene in the environment include gasoline, automobile exhaust fumes, emissions from some factories, and waste water from certain industries.
+There are many sources of benzene in the environment include gasoline, automobile exhaust fumes, emissions from some petroleum processing factories, and waste water from certain benzene utilizing companies and especially in the tanning industries.

-Exposures can be substantial to people in enclosed spaces with unventilated fumes from gasoline, glues, solvents, paints, and art supplies.
-Areas of heavy traffic, gas stations, and areas near industrial sources may also have higher air levels.
+Exposures can be substantial to people in enclosed spaces with unventilated fumes from gasoline, glues, lacquer, paint thinners, solvents, paints, and art supplies.
+Areas of heavy traffic, motor ways, gas stations, gas pumping stations, chemical plants, and areas near industrial sources may also have higher air levels.